Dashboard overview

 Graph

 The graph displays the aggregate of API requests grouped by apps.
-Hover over the graph to get a breakdown of API requests for that time.
+Hover over the graph to get a breakdown of the API requests for that time.

 Map